 With a wave of consciousness beginning to filter its way onto the high street, more and more are we seeing schemes in place to prompt recycling.
-From supermarket recycling bins to take-back schemes with generous rewards.
+From supermarket recycling bins to schemes with generous rewards.
 Lowering waste is no longer something you have to go out of your way to do.
 The chances of your local supermarket or high street having ways you can recycle are now very high.

-Sainsburys Plastic Bag Recycling – A recycling bin I often use is the plastic bag recycling bin at Sainsburys.
+Sainsbury’s Plastic Bag Recycling – A recycling bin I often use is the plastic bag recycling bin at Sainsbury’s.
 Found at many supermarkets, they recycle all kinds of plastic bags.
 You can check the back of food bags for the logo below too:

-Terracycle – The recycling programme Terracycle is ran by volunteers around the globe and can be found in numerous supermarkets.
+Terracycle – The recycling programme Terracycle is run by volunteers around the globe and can be found in numerous supermarkets.
 They have recycling bins taking all kinds of household waste, from crisp packets to plastic bottles.
 You can find what is on offer in your local area on their website.

-Superdrug Blister Pack Recycling – In association with Terracycle, you can now recycle medicine blister packs at Superdrug.
-To find out which Superdrug offer the recycling bin you can check the Terracycle website.
+Superdrug Blister Pack Recycling – You can now recycle medicine blister packs at Superdrug Pharmacy.
+It isn’t available at all Superdrug stores, so to find out which Superdrug offer the recycling bin you can check the store locater here.

 Recycling Found in both Supermarket AND High Street